Marquise Brown: Personal life

-Marquise Brown is the cousin of Antonio Brown.
-Brown received his nickname "Hollywood" from sportscaster Gus Johnson while at Oklahoma.
+Marquise Brown is the cousin of former All-Pro wide receiver Antonio Brown.
+Brown received his nickname "Hollywood" from sportscaster Gus Johnson while at Oklahoma, due to his hometown of Hollywood, Florida.

 His father is Edwin Brown.
 His mother is Shannon James (maiden name Warner).

-On August 3, 2022, at 7:05 AM, Brown was arrested and charged with criminal speeding (going 126 mph) in north Phoenix and was booked into the Maricopa County Jail.
+On August 3, 2022, Brown was arrested and charged with criminal speeding (going 126 mph) in north Phoenix and was booked into the Maricopa County Jail.